boost-ext/di/README.md

 ### C++ Dependency Injection
 > "Don't call us, we'll call you", Hollywood principle

-Dependency injection is a programming practice providing required objects to an object.
+Dependency injection is a programming practice providing required instances to an object.

 * Provides loosely coupled code (separation of business logic and object creation)
 * Provides easier to maintain code (different objects might be easily injected)